melinda-hl-lim/Launch-School/rb-120_OOP/lesson_1_oo_readings/object_oriented_programming_book.md

 - understand exactly what `self` is
 - know how to understand what its referencing

 We use `self` to specify a certain scope for our program.
-Depending on where it's used, `self` can refere to different things.
+Depending on where it's used, `self` can refer to different things.

 Two uses of `self` from within a class so far:
 1. When using `self` *within* an instance method, it references the instance (object) that called the method.